joeywu63/financial_planner/d1/product-and-planning.md

 ##### Testing Strategy
 We will be using react-testing-library to unit test our frontend.
 Since we are using firebase as our backend, we don't necessarily need tests for that part of the platform.
+We will also be using a google sheet to store our manual tests for things that can't be tested through just frontend testing.
+This document will be used by our team throughout the development process, and by our partners after each major feature is complete.

 #### Q5: What are the user stories that make up the MVP?